Pursue self publishing or traditional publishing? That’s the big question many authors are faced with in today’s book publishing space.

 - Have your book professionally edited (and formatted, if needed).

 - Have your book cover professionally designed.

-- Choose a self-publishing platform to publish and/or sell the book.
+- Choose a self publishing platform to publish and/or distribute the book.

 - Market your book.

 In brief, self publishing a book means that an author is in charge of the entire book publishing process – there isn’t a gatekeeper to get approval from!

 Although the author oversees and funds the self publishing process, it shouldn’t be completely DIY.
 In fact, successful self published authors hire professionals for things like book editing and book designing.

 Because of today’s technology, self publishing a book is a viable option for many authors.

 The Pros & Cons of Self Publishing vs Traditional Publishing